 Cameron Bailey

-Cameron Bailey is CEO of TIFF, leading the Toronto International Film Festival.
-A former film critic and programmer of Canadian, African, and South Asian cinema, he is an award‑winning cultural leader, academy member, and recipient of national and international honours.
+Cameron Bailey is CEO of TIFF, leading the Toronto International Film Festival and overseeing its international growth and influence.
+A former film critic and programmer specializing in Canadian, African, and South Asian cinema, he is an award‑winning cultural leader, academy member, and recipient of national and international honours.

 Bea Bruske